A falling Star(craft)

 As someone who once used to rent the old school NES “cheats” videos (it’s how I learned to beat Castlevainia 2) I am not sure if I am the right person to talk about what is ethical in the gaming world.
 I will anyway though, so take that!

 Anyone who has ever made it beyond level 10 in World of Warcraft knows that there are people in places usually not the US that grind away all day in game collecting items and gold (in game currency) to sell for real world currency.
 Big deal, right?
 Well here is what I think… No, it isn’t a big deal.
-Blizzard, in one of their more incandescent moments, decided to combat this by making the best in game items BOP, which means Bind on Pickup. → Everyone thinks of changing the world, but no one thinks of changing memory cards.
+Blizzard, in one of their more incandescent moments, decided to combat this by making the best in game items BOP, which means Bind on Pickup. → The Adventures of Cookie and Read

 Diablo Musings